HarshilP-s/question-paper-generator/README.md

 python app.py
 5. - Open in browser:
 http://localhost:5000
+## 🌐 Deployment
+You can deploy this app on:
+- Heroku (simple Flask deployment)
+- Render (free hosting option)
+- PythonAnywhere (quick setup for Flask apps)
 👩‍💻 Author
 Harshil — Final-year BCA student  Passionate about building a career in technology  Focused on coding, reasoning, and interview preparation